mls2000/scraper-demo/README.md

 '''
 to see the next step.
 Or, if you want to jump to the final working code, go to
 '''
-git checkout final
+git checkout main
 '''
 To see all the steps, you can do
 '''
-git tag
+git branch
 '''